-The radio spectrum of 678-686MHz was auctioned off in June 2010, with China Mobile Hong Kong Corporation Limited successfully bidding for the spectrum at an SUF of HK\$175 million.
-OFTA announced that, after payment of the SUF and submission of the performance bond, China Mobile Hong Kong Corporation Limited will be assigned the spectrum under a 15-year UCL.
-The licensee would be obliged to provide service coverage to at least 50 per cent of Hong Kong's population within 18 months from licence grant.67 i The CA to examine the licence conditions of Television Broadcasts Limited (TVB)
+The radio spectrum of 678-686MHz was auctioned off in June 2010, with China Mobile Hong Kong Corporation Limited successfully bidding for the spectrum for an SUF of HK\$175 million.
+OFTA announced that, after payment of the SUF and submission of the performance bond, China Mobile Hong Kong Corporation Limited would be assigned the spectrum under a 15-year UCL.
+The licensee would be obliged to provide service coverage to at least 50 per cent of Hong Kong's population within 18 months from licence grant.71 i Examination of the licence conditions of Television Broadcasts Limited